OrleansContrib/OrleansShardedStorage/README.md

 >The Table storage splits (33,33,34) and Blob Storage splits (34,35,31)

 7. Stop the Client/Silo and start again.
 If you put breakpoints in the grains `OnActivateAsync`, you will see data loaded back into the grain.
+Such 'checking' code should not exist in prod as it'll slow the grain down - it's just here to help demo!

 >NOTE: Running in Visual Studio in debug is slow.
-To run at rull speed you need to be in Release and run the exe's outside VS.
+To run at full speed you need to be in Release and run the exe's outside VS.

 8. END